Wednesday, September 19, 2007

 Service Jobs - Social Assistance

-The Social Assistance employment totaled for just the Social Assistance sub sector comes to 2.67 million jobs.
-Social Assistance services have employment growth rate of 4.2 percent even though the growth rate in jobs from 2000 in the national economy was .12 percent.
-However, 855.5 thousand of these jobs, or 32 percent of them, are in child day care, which was growing faster than the other social assistance sub sectors until 2009.
-After subtracting Child Day Care service jobs, only 1.81 million jobs remain.
-The 1.81 million undercounts employment in Social Assistance efforts, since it does not include the government’s Social Assistance, or the health care industry’s Social Assistance services as mentioned above.
+The Social Assistance employment totaled for just the Social Assistance sub sector comes to 4.57 million jobs.
+Social Assistance services have employment growth rate of 3.65 percent even though the growth rate in jobs from 2000 in the national economy was .73 percent.
+However, 1.036 million of these jobs, or 23 percent of them, are in child day care.
+After subtracting Child Day Care service jobs, 3.535 million jobs remain.
+The 3.535 million undercounts employment in Social Assistance efforts, since it does not include the government’s Social Assistance, or the health care industry’s Social Assistance services as mentioned above.

 Back in the 1950’s when the labor force participation rate for women was under 40 percent, childcare was more of a do-it-yourself occupation.
 It tended to be the unrecorded and untaxed work of moms.
 Now that the labor force participation rate for women approaches 60 percent, there are many more two income households needing childcare.
-Establishment employment in child day care services averaged 388 thousand in 1990, but 855.5 thousand in 2012.
+Establishment employment in child day care services averaged 388 thousand in 1990, but 1.036 million in 2023.
 More two-income households mean more transactions, which help raise growth in GDP.
 More working moms mean more jobs in child day care services.
+The 1.036 million in child day care undercounts actual childcare because it does not count work in private households.
+An additional 5,100 preschool teachers are listed as self employed.

-With a 115.3 million service jobs, administrative support and social assistance employment gives us 2.67 million jobs, but that is only 2.0 percent of establishment employment.
+With a 134.453 million service jobs, administrative support and social assistance employment gives us 4.57 million jobs, but that is only 2.9 percent of establishment employment.
 Social service employment continues to grow faster than the national rate and gained an increase in share of national employment every single year since 1990.
-Expect more jobs in this sector but it is too small to help meet the need for America’s job requirements, we still have74.6 million service jobs left to fill.
+Expect more jobs in this sector but it is too small to help meet the need for America’s job requirements, we still have 86.6 million service jobs left to fill.

 Saturday, September 15, 2007